miracum/MIRACUM-Mapper-2.0-backend/tools/codesystem-import/parser/README.md

 # CSV Parser

 This script parses a `csv` file of e.g. `LOINC` codes and descriptions and convert it into a `csv` file that can be used to import the codes into the `MIRACUM MAPPER 2.0`.
+A config file has to be provided in order to tell the parser which columns of the input file have to be mapped to which columns of the output file.

 ## Requirements